General bounds on electronic shot noise in the absence of currents

 In this Letter, we generalize this broadly by lifting all three constraints and thereby provide concrete results for a wider class of noise phenomena, of which the delta-$T$ noise is a specific manifestation.
 Allowing the conductor to have an energy-dependent transmission probability, we open up the analysis for two important aspects.
-Finite shot noise arises at zero average current under more generic nonequilibrium conditions, e.g., combinations of temperature and voltage biases.
-Moreover, not only the charge current, but also other types of currents are subject to shot noise persisting at zero current under appropriate nonequilibrium conditions: as an example, we study the heat shot noise in the absence of an average heat current.
-We demonstrate that, under the condition of zero current, the energy dependence of the transmission probability enhances the contribution of both charge shot noise and heat shot noise relative to their thermal counterparts.
+Finite shot noise arises at zero-average current under generic nonequilibrium conditions, e.g., combinations of temperature and voltage biases important for thermoelectrics.
+Moreover, not only the charge, but also other types of currents are subject to shot noise persisting at zero current under appropriate nonequilibrium conditions: as an example, we study the heat shot noise in the absence of an average heat current.
+Importantly, we find a fundamental bound for the charge shot noise under the condition of zero current: it can never exceed the thermal noise, independently of the system details and the type of nonequilibrium conditions.
+In contrast, such a bound does not exist for the heat shot noise in the absence of a heat current.

+The presented analysis of zero-current charge and heat shot noise will also be particularly relevant for the topical field of quantum thermodynamics~\cite{Benenti2017,Whitney2018May,Binder2018}.
+In nonequilibrium thermal engines, average currents between source and working substance can vanish~\cite{Sanchez2019Nov,Deghi2020Jul,Hajiloo2020Oct,Ciliberto2020Nov}, while their noise remains relevant~\cite{Sanchez2013,Freitas2020Nov,Marchegiani2020Nov}.
+Also the minimization of noise as a performance goal of small-scale heat engines has recently been highlighted~\cite{Seifert2018Aug,Pietzonka2018May,Kheradsoud2019Aug,Pal2020May}, and correlations of heat and charge currents have been linked to their efficiency~\cite{Crepieux2014,Crepieux2016}.